cybercongress/cybercongress/site/content/post/game-of-links.md

 | EUL token | CYB token |
 | Takeoff donations | Not applicable|

 These measures will help to reduce the risks associated with the use of Aragon contracts, Aragon plugins, cyberd software and the multisig accounts involved.
 Thanks for understanding.

 ## Faucets

-For the duration of the Game of Links, the Test of Thrones and the test\~Auction will be constantly avaliable as faucets.
+For the duration of the Game of Links, the Test of Thrones and the test\~Auction we will release faucets.
 It will help us to test the contracts before the launch of the mainnet and make it easier for participants without tokens or with a small number of tokens to join the Game.
 We've allocated 1 TEUL and 1 TGOL to the Cosmos and Ethereum communities, respectively, for the Test of Thrones and 6 TGOL for the test\~Auction.
 Test of Thrones is the zero round of the test\~Auction.
-It will last for 18 days (until 7 Jan 2020).
 During this period Cosmonauts and Etherians can donate their native tokens.
 After that EULs and GOLs will be distributed.

-After this there will still be a possibility to donate only in ETH and claim GOL tokens on daily basis for 60 days.
+After this, there will still be a possibility to donate only in ETH and claim GOL tokens daily until the end of the test\~Auction.

 ## Takeoff donations and disciplines incentives

 The takeoff donations has 3 key goals:

-- bootstrapping the genesis validator set
+- Bootstrapping the genesis validator set
-- definition of allocation for cyber\~Congress participants
+- Defining the allocation for cyber\~Congress participants
-- definition of allocation to the Game of Links participants
+- Defining the allocation for the participants of the Game of Links

 The results of the Game and the allocation are significantly influenced by the result of the takeoff donations.
 If 600k ATOM tokens have been donated during the takeoff round, 10% of CYB tokens will be allocated to the Game of Links.

 The logic is the following: the more has been donated, the more rewards the participants acquire, the less CYB tokens are allocated back to cyber\~Congress.

-Participants that want to get CYB tokens in the Genesis file of the mainnet but cannot play - can donate ATOMs.
+Participants that want to get CYB tokens in the Genesis file of the mainnet but cannot play, can donate ATOMs.
 Therefore, increasing the percentage of payouts to other participants and for themselves.
 The following formula defines the allocation for takeoff donors:

 <p align="center"><img src="963efecc0e14204ae4a1dadeacd5c744.svg?invert_in_darkmode&sanitize=true" align=middle width=458.4939249pt height=18.312383099999998pt/></p>

 where <img src="7997339883ac20f551e7f35efff0a2b9.svg?invert_in_darkmode&sanitize=true" align=middle width=31.99783454999999pt height=24.65753399999998pt/> is the Genesis supply of CYBs allocated to takeoff donors, <img src="332cc365a4987aacce0ead01b8bdcc0b.svg?invert_in_darkmode&sanitize=true" align=middle width=9.39498779999999pt height=14.15524440000002pt/> is the ATOMs donated during the takeoff donation round.

 The development of the project has been done thanks to donations from 10 people. ~3200 ETH has been spent during the last 3 years of development.
 For those donations, at least 4% of CYB tokens are allocated to them via the means of THC tokens from cyber\~Congress .
-To protect the seed donators their share will be defined accordingly to the amount donated during the takeoff round.
-The donations round curve (green curve) defines the allocation of up to 6% of CYB tokens for takeoff participants.
+To protect the seed donators, their share will be defined accordingly to the amount donated during the takeoff round.

+The donations round curve (green curve) defines the allocation of up to 6.4% of CYB tokens for takeoff participants.
 If the takeoff round gets 600k ATOMs than seed donators (blue curve)  and cyber\~Congress (orange dotted curve) get 4% of the CYB supply, per group, via the means of THC tokens.
 And takeoff participants will get 6% of CYB tokens.
 If nothing has been donated the remaining CYB tokens are allocated to cyber\~Congress and distributed to seed donators and cyber\~Congress proportionally.

 ![takeoff-distribution](takeoff_allocation.png)

-The following criteria is applied for the allocayion of Game of Links:
+The following criteria are applied for the allocation of Game of Links:

 ![game-of-links-distribution](GOL_distribution.png)